abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 These changes will all happen on the `OneCharacter` component

-113. In `OneCharacter.js`, write a state variable called `isEditing`:
+113. In `OneCharacter.jsx`, write a state variable called `isEditing`:

 ```jsx
 const [isEditing, setIsEditing] = useState(false);